NickMcConnell/AngbandPlus/lib/help/readme.txt

 Note: because various operating systems use different conventions to denote directory structures, Zangband does not support target file names like './spoiler/races/races.spo'.
-This forces means that all help files should be kept in the lib/help directory.
+This means that all help files should be kept in the lib/help or lib/info directory.

 We are currently testing methods of linking to a particular section in a document and may also implement histories to allow 'back' and